LCSB-BioCore/FBCModelTests.jl/README.md

 original Memote.
-In particular, no heuristics are used to guess reactions types, e.g. biomass, atp maintenance, transporters, exchanges, etc. Only [SBO annotations](https://github.com/EBI-BioModels/SBO/blob/master/SBO_OBO.obo) are used for this purpose, because only they are standardized.
+In particular, no heuristics are used to guess reactions types, e.g. biomass, atp maintenance, transporters, exchanges, etc. Only [SBO annotations](https://github.com/EBI-BioModels/SBO/blob/master/SBO_OBO.obo) are used for this purpose, because only these are actually standardized.
 Consequently, all tests that rely on properly annotated reactions will fail here if this is not incorporated in a model.